bio-tools/biotoolsDocs/user_guide.rst

    :height: 30px

 ..
 Important::
-    The minimum information required is marked with a red asterix |asterix|.
+    The minimum information required (name, desription and homepage URL) is marked with a red asterix |asterix| in the registration interface.

     It's recommended - especially if you have many tools to add - to read the `Curators Guide <https://biotools.readthedocs.io/en/latest/curators_guide.html>`_ first.